 I knew a countryman who, for many years, performed cures by strokes, or passes.
 According to his own account, it began thus: In his thirty-ninth year he was attacked by an excruciating pain over his right eye, which totally disabled him from work, and for which all remedies had failed.
-On one occasion, when it had lasted three days, he earnestly besought God to help him; whereupon a form appeared to him, and made seven passes with the thumb from the eye to the pit of the stomach, by which he was much relieved; and, by repeating the passes himself, he was soon wholly cured.
+On one occasion, when and many others who have cultivated it had lasted three days, he earnestly besought God to help him; whereupon a form appeared to him, and made seven passes with the thumb from the eye to the pit of the stomach, by which he was much relieved; and, by repeating the passes himself, he was soon wholly cured.